Estimating the Generalization in Deep Neural Networks via Sparsity: Experimental Results

 Firstly, we perform the cumulative unit ablation for the networks on their training dataset.
 Fig.\ref{fig: random_label}A shows the two evolution curves $E(n, \mathcal{D}_j)$ and $E_r(n, \mathcal{D}_j)$ on the same class from the datasets separately with 0, 0.2, 0.4, 0.6, 0.8, 1.0 fractions of randomized labels.
 In the figure, markers with a black border denote the two turning points and the area enclosed by the two curves is painted with gray.
 We could see that as the fraction of randomized labels goes higher, the first turning point $n_0(\mathcal{D}_j)$ gradually increase while the second turning point $n_0^{r}(\mathcal{D}_j)$ decrease.
 In addition to the two turning points, the area becomes smaller as well.

-Then, we calculate the two quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ for these networks on all the classes in their corresponding datasets.
-Fig.\ref{fig: random_label}B makes the scatter plot of the point pair $(\zeta(\mathcal{D}_j), \kappa(\mathcal{D}_j))$ for all the 100 classes in the datasets.
-According to our statement, for better generalization, $\zeta(\mathcal{D})$ should be smaller while $\kappa(\mathcal{D})$ should be larger.
+Then, we calculate the two quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ for these networks on all the classes.
+Fig.\ref{fig: random_label}B makes the scatter plot of the point pair $\left(\zeta(\mathcal{D}_j), \kappa(\mathcal{D}_j)\right)$ for all the 100 classes.
+According to previous demonstration, for better generalization, $\zeta(\mathcal{D})$ should be smaller while $\kappa(\mathcal{D})$ should be larger.
 This makes that the quantity pair should locate around the top left corner of the scatter figure.
 As expected, the point group moves from the top left regularly to right bottom corner as the fraction of label corruption increases.
 This confirms that when networks are trained with partially randomized labels, the two sparsity quantities could effectively indicate the generalization ability of these networks.

-\paragraph{Estimating the generalization of trained networks.} After the calculation of the two sparsity quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ for all 80 the trained networks, we are going to further estimating their generalization in this paragraph.
+\paragraph{Estimating the generalization of trained networks.} After the calculation of the two sparsity quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ for all 80 the trained networks, we are going to estimate their generalization.

 We begin with marking the quantity pair $(\zeta(\mathcal{D}), \kappa(\mathcal{D}))$ of each network with a scatter plot, as shown in Fig.\ref{fig: curve fitting}A. In this figure, the colors of points vary progressively from red to purple, which indicates the true generalization gap of networks from small to large.
 As expected, the point of networks with better generalization ability mostly lie in the top right corner of figure while these with poor generalization ability lie in the bottom left corner.
-In the meantime, we could clearly find that the two quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ are negatively correlated, but apparently not in a linear manner.
+In the meantime, we could clearly find that the two quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ are negatively correlated, but not in a linear manner.

 Then, we gives two scatters plots in the Fig.\ref{fig: curve fitting}B, one for $\zeta(\mathcal{D})$ and generalization gap (left) and the other one for $\kappa(\mathcal{D})$ and generalization gap (right).
 We could see that as the generalization gap goes higher, the $\zeta(\mathcal{D})$ increase while the $\kappa(\mathcal{D})$ decrease.
 This confirms that both of the two quantities could indeed provide efficient indication of the generalization ability of networks.